 Another issue is that teams have different workflows.
 Too often project management apps fail to adapt to your team's unique workflow.
 This often leads to frustration and a general lack of adoption.

 In order for project management software to be adopted by the whole team, it needs to work with their workflow and not get in the way.

-Now that we've talked about what the problems are, let's dig into how to organize tasks at work.
+Now that we've talked about what the problems are, let's dig into how to organize multiple tasks at work.
 With the right mindset, it should be easy to stay focused and hit your deadlines.

 I always like to say, "if all tasks are critical, then no tasks are critical."
 What I mean is that you can't focus on everything all it once.
-If you treat every single task as critically important right now, you won't get any work done, let alone the critical work that is most important.
+If you treat every single task as critically important right now, you won't get any work done, let alone the critical work that is truly most important.